The reality of body shaming on dating apps and how Bumble protects users from it

 Even if some people are targeted more often, anyone can be bullied for being different in some way shape or form, even if they may seem perfect on the outside.
 They might still have insecurities that hold them back, and leave them feeling vulnerable.

-What does body shaming language look like on dating apps?
+What does body shaming on dating apps look like?

 There are a number of ways that body shaming can look like online, in particular on dating apps and websites.
 No matter if they are transphobic, fatphobic, or homophobic, they amount to the same hurtful comments about one’s appearance.